matthewbub/weather-prototype/README.md

 It's also cool to know the primary abstractions we're utilizing here.
 This forces consistency across API responses.

 - `okResponse(data: any, msg?: string): NextResponse` - Use for happy cases
+- `bypassOkResponse(data: any, msg?: string): PostResponseTypes` - Use for working with successful requests but not sending to client
 - `failResponse(msg: string): NextResponse` - Use for sending failures to the client
 - `skirtFailedResponse(msg: string): PostResponseTypes` - Use for working with failures but not sending to client.